Backendless/backendless-appcelerator/README.md

 # Backendless JS-SDK Patch for [Appcelerator](http://www.appcelerator.com/)

-###Patched Items:
+### Patched Items:

 - Add polyfill for Promises
 - Add Backendless namespace to global scope
-- Override XmlHttpRequest by `Ti.Network.createHTTPClient`
+- Override Backendless.XmlHttpRequest by `Ti.Network.createHTTPClient`
-- fix File Upload with Backendless API
+- fix File Upload

-##How to use:
+## How to use:

 - put this patch next to JS-SDK file
 ````